This column first appeared in Allergic Living magazine.

 Finally, it is important to remember that public advocacy can make a difference: during the first half of 2017 alone, seven states and the District of Columbia have signed bills to facilitate epinephrine access and use.

 We must make sure that no food allergy patient should ever be exposed to preventable illness or death because epinephrine is financially beyond his or her reach.

-Dr. Jim Baker is the CEO of Food Allergy Research & Education (FARE).
+Dr. Jim Baker is the Chief Medical Officer of Food Allergy Research & Education (FARE).
 For more information, visit Foodallergy.org.